One in three sales lost today is due to a simple lack of sales preparation.

 For a typical $1 billion company, every year poor sales preparation results in $14 million in wasted sales and marketing expenses — and $100 million in lost sales opportunities.

 Those figures, both from the analysts at IDC, provide all the answer needed for anyone who might question why there’s been so much recent buzz around the practice of sales enablement.

-These days it’s almost impossible to find a firm that isn’t investigating new tools, programs, and procedures with the hope of better equipping their sales teams to make meaningful connections with leads and customers, intelligently respond to their needs, and more efficiently and effectively usher them along the buying process.
+These days it’s almost impossible to find a firm that isn’t investigating new technologies, programs, and procedures with the hope of better equipping their sales teams to make meaningful connections with leads and customers, intelligently respond to their needs, and more efficiently and effectively usher them through the buying process.